smitmartijn/networkinsight-cookbook/manuscript/ch-analytics.md

 While select the scope, there's a handy reference (2) to see how many VMs and/or Physical IP addresses are seen in this scope.
 Physical IPs can show up in applications and or flow searches, VMs will show up in any of the scope options (if applicable, of course).

 When the scope is set, move on to the condition (3).
-This condition is written in a sentence format with a bunch of option embedded; that's to easier understand what you're actually configuring.
+This condition is written in a sentence format with a bunch of options embedded; that's to easier understand what you're actually configuring.

 Here's the default: